-The total number of COVID-19 cases in Assam surged to 222 after twelve new cases were reported on Friday, Health Minister Himanta Biswa Sarma said.
-Of the total cases, currently, 161 affected persons are receiving treatment in the state, while 54 patients have so far recovered from the infection, while four patients have died due to the deadly disease.
-Besides, three more have migrated to other states, the minister informed.
+The total number of COVID-19 cases in Assam surged to 266 after 7 new cases, all from quarantine centres, were reported on Saturday, Health Minister Himanta Biswa Sarma said.
+Of the total cases, currently, 205 affected persons are receiving treatment in the state, while 54 patients have so far recovered from the infection, four have died and three have migrated out of the state, he said.

 (With PTI Inputs)